Micro230/Micro230/README.md

     <h1>About Me</h1>
 </div>

-<p>Good evening fellas, I am a music producer and game developer.
+<p>I am a music producer and game developer.
 I spend much of my free time making music, editing videos and photos, 3D modeling, and programming games, modifications, & custom programs.
 Much of my work is still in-progress, private, or contracted.

 My current biggest public project is Vulcan Artifact.
 Check it out on Itch.io, Steam, or DeltaGateStudios.com.